-Notwithstanding these assertions, regulations do seem to be changing... but in the wrong direction: They are expanding and becoming more intrusive.
+Notwithstanding, regulations in Australia are changing...but in the wrong direction: They are expanding and becoming more intrusive.

 - A new requirement for a local presence plan - Operational separation between the wholesale and retail elements of the business - Increasing authority for political and regulatory authorities to intervene in and actually run the business.